How to calculate a property’s current market value

 Understanding a property’s current market value is key to making informed real estate decisions, whether you’re buying, selling, or investing.
+According to the National Association of Realtors, accurately determining property values is one of the most critical steps in the real estate process.
 Here’s a breakdown of the main factors and methods to assess this value accurately:

 A CMA compares the property in question with similar properties (comps) that have recently sold in the same area.
+According to Freddie Mac, using comparable sales is the most reliable method for residential valuation.
 Key factors include:

 • Location: Proximity to desirable features like schools, parks, or transportation hubs.